-Dental Care
+Pet Dental Care

-Pet Dental Care in Rochester for a Healthy Mouth
+Pet Dental Care Services in Rochester

 It is very important to keep your pet’s teeth clean of tartar and plaque.
 South Towne Veterinary Hospital is happy to offer pet dental care in Rochester.
 Our veterinarians can’t stress enough how important routine preventative care is for pets of all ages.
 Dental care falls into that category of care.
 More than 8 out of 10 dogs and cats over 4 years of age suffer from periodontal disease, a condition in which bacteria attack the soft gum tissue.